Wenyunity/voting-valhalla-r6/README.md

 # voting-valhalla-r6
 Program used for calculating Voting Valhalla R6 Results.

+Code was done in Python 3.9; Python 3.8 required for geometric mean.

 Coma Contestant results were calculated using the meandian.

 The main results were calculated using the versus formula with **Ranked Pairs** voting used on the result matrix (done by hand.)